 Even combining gels with a protein that promotes blood vessel formation, such as vascular endothelial growth factor, known as VEGF, the blood vessels in the new tissue inside the scaffold tend to be leaky and also tend to clump too close together.

 To overcome this, the researchers looked deeper at how integrin-binding molecules interacted with the gel and how these molecules influenced blood vessel growth.

 They tested two types of scaffolds with different integrin-binding molecules.
 Both scaffolds also contained the VEGF protein.
 They found that one of the scaffolds — which bound with the integrin known as “α3/α5β1” — worked really well.
 It directed a higher quality of repair and of regeneration of blood vessels.
 In addition, they found that the α3/α5β1 binding scaffolds also guided the shape of the blood vessel, a process called morphogenic signaling.

 The other integrin-binding scaffold they tested still had problems with leaky and clumping blood vessels.

-“Beyond just the structural support for new tissue and blood vessels, the addition of specific integrin binding molecules for α3/α5β1, tells surrounding tissue to grow blood vessels that are strong and well-defined as opposed to other one we tested, where new blood vessels were prone to leaks and clumping too close together,” Segura said.
+“Beyond just the structural support for new tissue and blood vessels, the addition of specific integrin-binding molecules for α3/α5β1, tells surrounding tissue to grow blood vessels that are strong and well-defined as opposed to other ones we tested, where new blood vessels were prone to leaks and clumping too close together,” Segura said.